MichaelSturgeon/PP3-Tuckers-Tic-Tac-Toe/README.md

 The game is intended to be a relatively fast-paced game with short rounds, and so after a brief game conclusion, players can choose to either replay or end the game, with the focus being on getting back to the FUN!

 ## Skeleton Plane
 When planning for this project, I created a flowchart to help me visualise the necessary functions needed to create a basic game of Tic-Tac-Toe.
 The flowchart depicts the journey taken through the program when completing the game.
 The final deployed project includes the change_player function, which isn't shown on the flowchart.
 This function changes the player's input marker between `”X”` and `”O”`.
+Below, you’ll find the flowchart and a brief description of each step.

+1. When the game starts, the instructions are displayed, followed by the game board legend and the game board.

+2. Next, the user will be promoted to provide an input of an empty cell number.

+3. The program will check to see if the input provided is valid before moving on to one of two outcomes.
+If the input is valid, a marker will be placed in the cell number provided.
+If the input is invalid, an error message will be shown, and the player will be guided to input a valid input.

+4. Following this, the program will check to see if the latest game board update has produced a winning result.
+If the game has been won, players will be presented with a message that shows the result of the game.
+If the game hasn't been won, then the program will check to see if the game has resulted in a tie.
+If the game does end in a tie, then players will be presented with a message that shows the result of the game.
+If the game hasn't been won and doesn’t result in a tie, then the programme will request that the other player provide a valid input.

+5. When the game has concluded, players are asked to provide a valid input to determine whether or not they would like to play another round of the game or exit the program.

+6. Once again, the program will check to see if the input provided is valid before providing an outcome.
+If the input is invalid, an error message will be shown, and the player will be guided to input a valid input.

 ![Project flowchart](/documentation/flowcharts/flowchart.png)<br>
 *This image shows the flowchart used to help create this program*